 I don’t like Harrods.
 It makes me feel uncomfortable.
 It’s a shop for posh, rich people who think they are better than everyone else.
 Although that may be true, it doesn’t mean they should get to rub our faces in it.
 Therefore, I think that the only thing that could get me to step through their doors is the prospect of an exhibition of original comic book art.

-There are no signs to direct you to the exhibit, and the store guide describes it thus: Comic Timing Artwork Exhibition.
+There are no signs to direct you to the exhibition, and the store guide describes it thus: Comic Timing Artwork Exhibition.
 This doesn’t really suggest original drawings of comic book art; the first image conjured up concerns the timing of comedy (no, I don’t know exactly what sort of exhibit this would include, but that’s not my fault).
 It’s not a great name, and you would only know to look for it because Rich Johnston has been telling us about it in his Lying In The Gutters column for the past few weeks.

 Descending the escalators at Door 5, you reach the exhibit: in the atrium created by the space between the up and down escalators to the basement.
 It’s not a large space, and you have to be impressed by the amount of artwork included in such a small space.
 There are even pages up on the column next to the escalators themselves, so you have to lean over (or walk backwards to maintain the same location) to view the page.
 This ‘gallery space’ isn’t going to win any awards for displaying art.
 (I didn’t take any photographs, but you can see some images here.)